MasinAD/certbot-dns-corenetworks/README.rst

 .. code-block:: ini

-   certbot_dns_ispconfig:dns_ispconfig_username = myremoteuser
+   certbot_dns_corenetworks:dns_corenetworks_username = myremoteuser
-   certbot_dns_ispconfig:dns_ispconfig_password = verysecureremoteuserpassword
+   certbot_dns_corenetworks:dns_corenetworks_password = verysecureremoteuserpassword
-   certbot_dns_ispconfig:dns_ispconfig_endpoint = https://localhost:8080/remote/json.php
+   certbot_dns_corenetworks:dns_corenetworks_endpoint = https://localhost:8080/remote/json.php

-The path to this file can be provided interactively or using the ``--certbot-dns-ispconfig:dns-ispconfig-credentials`` command-line argument.
+The path to this file can be provided interactively or using the ``--certbot-dns-corenetworks:dns-corenetworks-credentials`` command-line argument.
 Certbot records the path to this file for use during renewal, but does not store the file's contents.

-**CAUTION:** You should protect these API credentials as you would the password to your ispconfig account.
+**CAUTION:** You should protect these API credentials as you would the password to your Core Networks account.
 Users who can read this file can use these credentials to issue arbitrary API calls on your behalf.
 Users who can cause Certbot to run using these credentials can complete a ``dns-01`` challenge to acquire new certificates or revoke existing certificates for associated